 Cleaning your weed grinder is an extremely important part of the grinding experience.
-While not necessarily part of the grinding process itself, when you’re shopping for a grinder you should keep ease of cleaning in mind because cleaning a grinder is a must.
+While not necessarily part of the grinding process itself, when you’re shopping for a grinder, you should keep ease of cleaning in mind because cleaning a grinder is a must.

 After you first buy your grinder, it will need a thorough cleaning prior to the first use.
 The manufacturing and shipping process can leave unwanted residues inside the grinder, and you do not want this sort of material in your grind.
 Then, as you start using your grinder, you’ll need to get into the habit of cleaning it periodically so that you don’t mix your fresh product with stale residue.
-Also, if you live in a humid climate you may have to clean even more often so that the grinder doesn’t develop mould.
+Also, if you live in a humid climate you may have to clean even more often so that the grinder doesn’t develop mold.